iamafanti/learnDataAnalysis/README.md

 The above code would read in a file named data.csv file into a NumPy array.
 NumPy arrays are represented using the numpy.ndarray class.
 What's more, a delimiter of the right kind must be chosen.
 If not, there may be some errors as the default parameter of delimiter in genfromtxt function is `None`.

 Each value in a ndarray must have the same date type.
 [Ndarray's value types](http://docs.scipy.org/doc/numpy-1.10.1/user/basics.types.html) are similar to the types of Python such as bool, int, string, and float.
+NumPy will automatically figure out an appropriate data type when reading in data or converting lists to arrays.
+You can check the data type of a NumPy array using the `dtype` property.

+As I mentioned above, ndarray only have a data type.
+So `genfromtxt()` funciton can change the data to what it guesses is the best type.
+However, this can lead to some trouble.
+For example, when the function think float is the right type for the array, the strings will be changed to `nan` which means "not a number".
+NumPy assigns an `na` value, which stands for "not available", when the value doesn't exist. `nan` and `na` values are types of missing data.

+As NumPy displays numeric values in scientific notation by default, the number 1988 may be changed into 1.98800000e+03.

+We can use `skip_header` parameter to specify how many lines of a dataset can be seen as headers. `dtype` parameter can limit genfromtxt function the data type it choose.
+For example, if set `dtype` to "U75", 1988 can be imported as "1988".